n920094/riak-ansible/README.md

 [ansible-riak-benchmarking](https://github.com/basho/ansible-riak-benchmarking)
 (or ARBY for short) repo.

+The primary goal of this repo is to provide a repeatable means for running benchmark tests against Riak that requires minimal effort on the part of the tester in terms of test and test environment setup.
+A secondary goal is to provide an easy way to catalog the results over time for future analysis and comparison.

 This repo is organized as follows:

 * Test configurations live in `configs/`.
 These tests are generic and